Skip to main content

 Invoice data model

-Invoice, Party, LineItem, Tax — BigDecimal amounts, credit notes, payment means (IBAN, BIC)
+Invoice, Party, LineItem and Tax, with BigDecimal amounts, credit notes and payment means (IBAN, BIC)

 📋